knyon/BIO321G_Project/README.md

     populations to this directory.

 2. **Run the experiment.**
-    Run the run_experiment.py script using any Python interpreter.
-Enter your name when prompted.
+    Run the run\_experiment.py script using any Python interpreter.
+Enter your name when prompted, or the name of the directory containing invasive and native populations in the *saved_data/their_name* directory (e.g., _nedu_, _sarah_, or _lane).
 The script looks for population files in the *saved_directory/yourname* directory.
 The script will perform several trials and will save the data from each trial in the *saved_data/yourname* directory, with the data from each trial in it's own directory titled *experimental_data_[0-9]+*.

 ##License